 As the mice have become only available in early summer 2020, the most prominent centres in the world have started to work with those mice to evaluate the viral response and its cures (drugs or vaccines).
 Most of publications about infectious disease, including in-vivo laboratory animals' experiments, use body weight as output for animal welfare.
 Two recent publications indicate that body weight loss, as indicator for clinical sign, is visible only from day 4 onwards (Jiang et al., 2020; Winkler et al., 2020).
-However, we tested the hypothesis of whether the Home Cage Monitoring System namely the Digital Ventilated Cages (DVC[®]) identifies sickness induced by Covid19 via measuring locomotion as measured of clinical sign.
-As control we incorporated body weight loss as gold standard measure.
+However, we tested the hypothesis of whether the locomotion as measured of clinical sign can anticipate the reported body weight loss.